Board of Directors

 LaJeunesse completed undergraduate studies magna cum laude and Phi Beta Kappa at Dartmouth College and received his J.D. with honors from Harvard Law School.

-Mayor, Campbell, Calif.
+City Council, Campbell, Calif.

-Campbell Mayor Evan Low has worked tirelessly for over a decade to tackle some of the greatest challenges facing Silicon Valley.
+Evan Low has worked tirelessly for over a decade to tackle some of the greatest challenges facing Silicon Valley.
 In 2010, the Silicon Valley Metro Newspaper named him one of the "Top 25 People who will change Silicon Valley."
 Evan attended local public schools and earned degrees from De Anza Community College and San Jose State before going on to graduate from the Senior Executives in State and Local Government Program at the John F. Kennedy School of Government at Harvard University.
 He currently serves as President of the National League of Cities Asian Municipal Officials and as a member of the Democratic National Committee.
 In 2010, Evan made history by becoming the youngest openly gay mayor as well as the youngest Asian-American mayor in the nation.

 Senior Executive Vice President, United States Telecom Association